lc8631058/Optimal-liquidation-of-foreign-profits-with-Reinforcement-Learning-algorithm/README.md

 over the liquidation period.
 The metric is used to compare the performance of EOLS to the Time Weighted Average Price (TWAP), SDP and the DRL algorithms Deep Q-Network (DQN) and Proximal Policy Optimization (PPO).
 The results show that EOLS outperforms TWAP by 54%, and DQN and PPO by 15 − 27%.
 EOLS runs in average 20 times faster than DQN and PPO.
 It has a performance on par with SDP but runs 44 times faster.
-EOLS is the first algorithm that utilizes a closedform solution of the SDP strategy to achieve quasi-optimal decisions in a liquidation task.
+EOLS is the first algorithm that utilizes a closed form solution of the SDP strategy to achieve quasi-optimal decisions in a liquidation task.
 Compared with state-of-the-art
 DRL algorithms, it exhibits a simpler structure, superior performance and significantly reduced compute time, making EOLS better suited in practice.